adrummer1/CodeQuizAP/README.md

 # CodeQuizAP

 Welcome to my Code Quiz application!
-Get ready to test your knowledge of Javasript code with this bried quiz
+Get ready to test your knowledge of Javascript code with this brief quiz.

 ## About this application

 The purpose of this application is to serve a brief Javascript code quiz so learning developers can test their knowledge.
 The application functions as follows:

 * WHEN a user opens the app link
-* THEN the user is taken to the homepage where they read a brief overview the code's instructions.
+* THEN the user is taken to the homepage where they read a brief overview and the quiz instructions.
 The page has a button to start the quiz
 * WHEN a user clicks on the Start Quiz button
 * THEN they are taken to the first of four multiple choice questions.
-The first question is randomly selected from the list
+The first question is randomly selected from a list
 * WHEN the first question is displayed
 * THEN a timer begins ticking down from 100
 * WHEN the user selects an answer